fmitra/authenticator/docs/api_v1.md

 Disable an address from receiving OTP codes.
 If a secondary 2FA method is enabled on the profile (an alternative contact address, TOTP, or FIDO device), users may opt to disable a contact address from being used as a 2FA method.
+On success, a refreshed JWT token will be returned to the user.

 * Request (application/json)